timetoleafs/radiodelay4bowen/index.md

-## How to get Bowen (or any other radio broadcaster) synced to your TV
+## How to get Bowen (or any other radio sports broadcaster) synced to your TV

 **The following is for PC/Windows machines**